 1. Landmine Squat Press (aka Thruster)

-The landmine squat press is a multijoint exercise that targets pretty much every single muscle in your body.
+The landmine squat press is a multijoint exercise that targets almost every single muscle in your body.

-The muscle worked during this squat press exercise are your quads, glutes, core, triceps, shoulders, chest, serratus anterior, and even lats, but all your other muscles will be involved as well to help stabilize.
+The muscles worked during this squat press exercise are your quads, glutes, core, triceps, shoulders, chest, serratus anterior, and even lats, but all your other muscles will also be involved to help stabilize.

-All in all, if you want a squat press exercise that’s going to burn a lot of calories, build total-body strength, and get those good muscle-building hormones flowing, this is the one.
+All in all, if you want a squat press exercise that will burn a lot of calories, build total-body strength, and get those good muscle-building hormones flowing, this is the one.

 How To Do Landmine Squat Press